Ka0sKl0wN/ICS-Security-Study-Resources/ReadMe.txt

+Updated 9/23/2020 - Sorry, been too long since an update!
+New links from from Isiah Jones, Clint Bodungen and a new ICS Security Products Git repo from Rob Rothwell.
+Hope you Enjoy, please keep them coming!

 Many of us in ICS Security get asked fairly often about resources to learn about Industrial Control Systems Security.

 A couple months back I started compiling some of the resources that I have used.
 Then I asked some friends for input and linked to some other really good lists.